Josh Hamilton: Draft and minor leagues

-During the days of his most prolific abuse, Hamilton met a businessman named Michael Chadwick, who made an attempt to steer him in the right direction.
-It was through this relationship Hamilton ended up meeting his wife, Katie, who was Chadwick's daughter.
 Hamilton's return to baseball was helped along by former minor league outfielder and manager Roy Silver, who owned a baseball academy in Florida.
 After hearing about Hamilton's desire to return to baseball, Silver offered the use of his facility if Hamilton agreed to work there.
-Hamilton first started working at Silver's Academy in January 2006.
-His duties included cleaning the bathrooms and raking the infield.
-Hamilton spent his nights sleeping on an air mattress in one of the facility's offices.
 After several months there, Hamilton attempted to play with an independent minor league team, but MLB stepped in and disallowed it.

 Hamilton was allowed to work out with the Devil Rays' minor league players starting on June 2, 2006.
 By the end of the month, he was allowed to participate in minor league games.
 In order for this to happen, the Rays had to run Hamilton through waivers, making him available for any team for $20,000.
 No team put a claim in for him.
 Hamilton played in 15 games with the Hudson Valley Renegades at the end of the 2006 season, his second stint with the minor league ball club.